About This Medicine

-Here are some examples of levothyroxine.
+Here are some examples of statins.
 For each item in the list, the generic name is first, followed by any brand names.

-This is not a complete list of medicines for low thyroid.
+This is not a complete list of statins.

 All medicines can cause side effects.
 Many people don't have side effects.
 And minor side effects sometimes go away after a while.